justinjiajia/cloud_security/labs/lab_6.md

 This way, templates can be reused between systems.
 For example, you can deploy a common network topology between development, test, and production environments, or deploy a standard database for multiple applications.

-In this task, you will deploy an AWS CloudFormation template that creates a *networking layer* by using Amazon VPC.
+In this task, you will deploy an AWS CloudFormation template that creates a networking layer by using Amazon VPC.

-1. Copy the following YAML code and paste it into a plain text file called *lab-network.txt*.
+1. Copy the following YAML code and paste it into a plain text file called *lab-network.yaml*.

    ```yaml
    AWSTemplateFormatVersion: 2010-09-09